 This fact sheet focuses on microsurgical removal.

-Tumor is growingConcern that tumor size may become life-threateningTumor is causing hearing problems
+Microsurgical removal is done when: The tumor is growingThere is concern that the tumor size may become life-threateningThe tumor is causing hearing problems or neurologic symptoms

 A successful procedure results in complete removal of the tumor with minimal additional hearing loss.

-tinnitusFacial weakness and numbness on the side of the tumorHeadachesInfectionBleedingLeakage of cerebrospinal fluid (CSF)
+Ringing in the ears—tinnitusFacial weakness and numbness on the side of the tumorHeadachesBleeding

 Some factors that may increase the risk of complications include: SmokingIncreased ageSize of the tumor